w3c/wai-std-gl-overview/index.md

 github:
   repository: w3c/wai-std-gl-overview
   path: index.md   # Add the language shortcode to the middle of the filename, for example index.fr.md
-permalink: /standards-guidelines/   # Add the language shortcode to the end; for example /standards-guidelines/fr
+permalink: /standards-guidelines/   # Add the language shortcode to the end and trailing slash (/); for example /fundamentals/accessibility-intro/fr/
 feedbackmail: wai@w3.org

 footer: >   # Translate all the words below, including "Date:" and "Editor:".
 Do not change these dates.